 Can you recall a time that you’ve been wooed by a shiny new diet that promises to change your body and your life for the better?

-My personal experience is very similar to many others, especially in the United States.
+My personal experience is shared by many adolescents and adults, especially in the United States.
 American culture tends to focus on physical appearance, idealizing thinness rather than a person’s overall health.
 In fact, weight loss is a $66 billion industry in America, with fad diets making up a lot of this cost.
 And, like my own example demonstrates, these diets are almost always counterproductive.

 Here are some of the most common hallmarks of a fad diet:

-• a purchase of some sort (book, supplement, etc) accompanies the diet and is encourage to be purchased
+- a purchase of some sort (book, supplement, etc) accompanies the diet and is encouraged to be purchased

-• they are usually based on very little science, or even just a theory
+- based on very little science, or sometimes just a theory

 Many of the above traits can make these fad diets seem incredibly appealing, and this is why they continue to persist.
-But the negative aspects of these diets are rarely discussed, and these are important to consider.
+However, the negative aspects of these diets are important to consider.

-Based on my personal and professional experiences with fad diets, and a lot of research, I strongly discourage anyone from beginning a fad diet.
-Here are some of the major reasons why:
+Based on my personal and professional experiences with fad diets, I strongly discourage anyone from beginning a fad diet.
+Below are some evidence-based reasons that support my opinion.

 An Alternative to Diet Culture

-Behavioral changes can also make a significant difference when it comes to weight loss.
+Behavioral changes can also make a significant difference when it comes to maintaining a healthy weight.
 In fact, this is often key for most people.
 Paying attention to your habits surrounding food can be a really good starting point.
 Do you notice that you’re snacking mindlessly after dinner?
-Are you ever choosing foods because of emotional reasons rather than hunger?
+Have you fed yourself appropriate during the day?
+Are you adding in enough self-care during the day?
 The trick is not in knowing what we need to do, but in actually learning how to integrate the information into our lives in a consistent way.

 Lastly, understand that there is no perfect way of eating.
 If you think your diet has to be perfect, you may become overwhelmed and set yourself up for failure.
 The best eating pattern for you is unique and can shift in many ways over time.
 Try to be at peace with the fact that a one size fits all approach is not necessarily helpful for your own personal goals.

-I strongly believe balance is possible, it just requires one small step at a time.
-If you are interested in changing your habits and want personalized support, connect with me so we can get started!
+I strongly believe balance is possible!
+If you’re interested in changing your habits and want personalized support, connect with me so we can get started.
+I offer individual counseling and coaching sessions, as well as a group Intuitive Eating program that you get you on a path to freedom from dieting.

 - Johnson J. Fad diets are bad diets.
 American Council on Science and Health website. https://www.acsh.org/news/2018/07/02/fad-diets-are-bad-diets-13134.
 Updated July 2, 2018.